malomodaniels/Excel-Analytics/README.md

 A dashboard was created to aid interpretation of insights obtained after the analysis with the aid of relevant Excel charts.

-Dataset Used: Twitter Dataset - Nigerian Banks
+Dataset Used: Nigerian Banks Twitter Activity
+Source: Udemy - Tobi Williams